se2024-jpg/Slash/docs/function_description.md

 ## full_version.py

 ### *def login(self)*:
-Used for User Login\
+Used for User Login with password\
-Returns the username and email
+Returns the username.

 ### *def scrape(self,prod)*:
 calls the scraper function from scraper.py